Work Hard, Playlist Hard

-Date Night is myself and two friends from Australia.
+Date Night is me and two friends from Australia.
 I’m Australian born and raised, now living in California.
 Everything we have released was created online through Ableton Live and Dropbox.
 Anytime one of us opens a session we select ‘collect all and save’ so the session synchronizes to Dropbox for the other members.
 What’s funny is that we bounce off each other so well that we don’t miss the energy that comes from being in the studio together and anytime we are all in the same city (or country) we can use that time to play gigs, do a photoshoot, whatever is needed.
 Online collaboration is exciting because it’s essentially a 24-hour session.
 Our sound is inspired by Kaskade’s early 2000 releases and Rudimental.
-We never wanted to be pigeon holed into one genre and have released everything from Neo Soul to House to Drum & Bass.
+We never wanted to be pigeonholed into one genre and have released everything from Neo-Soul to House to Drum & Bass.

 What top 3 tips would you give anyone reading?

 – Always thank the curator.
 You would be surprised how many curators never receive a simple thank you.
 Even if you don’t have their social media details do a post and share their playlist.
 Chances are they will see it one day and it may prompt them to check out more of your music.

 – Submit your music through Spotify for Artists at least 7 days before release, the earlier the better.
 This is the required time for the editorial team to review your song and also guarantees your original song will be placed on Release Radar for all of your followers.

 – Help your fellow artists.
 If you like their song, add it to your playlist.
 If you see they don’t have a bio on their profile or are missing a potential opportunity tell them.
 There’s enough room for everyone, so don’t hold back on helping each other out.
 I’ve learnt so much from artists, which is why I don’t hesitate to give back and share what I’ve learnt!